-Jaguars' Leonard Fournette Threatens Heckler During Game, 'Imma Beat Your Ass'
+Jaguars' Leonard Fournette Threatens Heckler During Game, 'I'mma Beat Your Ass'

 Fournette has been irritable lately -- just a few weeks ago, he was ejected from the Buffalo Bills game for fighting Shaq Lawson ... and then tried to continue the scrap in the stadium tunnel.

-Fournette was hit with a 1-game suspension for that incident -- and later apologized to "the fans and kids out there."
+Fournette was hit with a 1-game suspension for the Buffalo incident -- and later apologized to "the fans and kids out there."

 "Was totally out of character was in the heat of the moment in a important game," Fournette posted on social media ... "emotions got the best of me apologize again to you all."

-Fournette has never been afraid of a fight -- back in college, he got into it with LSU offensive lineman, Garrett Brumfield outside of Tiger Stadium in Baton Rouge.
+Fournette has never been afraid of a fight -- back in college, he got into it with LSU offensive lineman Garrett Brumfield outside of Tiger Stadium in Baton Rouge.

 LSU officials insisted the guys were just messin' around.